ivelin/zk0/docs/INSTALLATION.md

 [Architecture Overview](ARCHITECTURE) | [Node Operators](NODE-OPERATORS) | [Running Simulations](RUNNING)
 - **Conda (Recommended for Development)**: Preferred for fast iteration and direct host GPU access.
 Use for local development and testing.
 - **Docker (Recommended for Production/Reproducibility)**: Preferred for isolated, reproducible runs.
-Use `--docker` flag in train.sh or direct Docker commands for consistent environments across machines.
+Use `--docker` flag in train-fl-simulation.sh or direct Docker commands for consistent environments across machines.

 ## Standard Installation